 This rustic pot pie might look fancy, but it actually takes far less effort than you might think.
 It uses prepared pie crust, so you don’t have to worry about making your own, and the rest of the steps are very straightforward.
 This is so easy even beginners can do it!

-Preheat your oven to 425 degrees and roll out a pie crust to fit a 9-inch deep pie plate.
-Place the crust in the pie plate and set aside.
-Roll out another piece of pie dough for the top.
-Then, dice the turkey and celery and chop the onions.
-Measure out all of your ingredients.
+- Step 2: Roll Out the Pie Crust.
+Roll the pie crust to fit a 9-inch deep pie plate.
+Place the crust in the pie plate.
+Roll out another piece of pie dough for the top and set these aside.

-Pour the broth and heavy cream gradually into the pan, stirring until combined.
-Continue stirring until thickened.
-Add the mixed vegetables and cheese to the mixture, then stir and simmer for 5 minutes.
+- Step 4: Finish the Filling.
+Gradually add the broth and heavy cream to the pan.
+Stir to combine and continue until it thickens.
+Stir the mixed vegetables and cheese into the mixture and simmer for 5 minutes.

+- Step 5: Fill and Bake.
 Spoon the mixture into the prepared pie crust.
-Place the top crust over the mixture and seal, flute the edges, then cut several slits into the crust to vent.
-Finally, brush the top of the pot pie with the egg wash, place it on a baking sheet, and bake for 35 to 40 minutes or until the crust is golden brown.
+Place the top crust over the mixture.
+Seal, flute the edges, and then cut several slits into the crust to vent.
+Brush the top of the pot pie with the egg wash, place it on a baking sheet, and bake for 35 to 40 minutes or until the crust is golden brown.

-**If the edges are getting too brown, place foil over them.**
+- Browning Too Quickly.
+If the edges of your pot pie are getting too brown, place foil loosely around the edge to protect it.

 And, here is a delicious Mashed Potato Stuffing Bites from Great Grub, Delicious Treats.